mendix/docs/content/en/docs/appstore/connectors/openai/rag-example-implementation.md

 The showcase application takes care of creating the required tables in the remote vector database, including the open-source extension called pgvector.
 If you want to know more about the extension and how the tables look like in combination with this extension, see the [pgvector source code and documentation on Github](https://github.com/pgvector/pgvector).

-If you want to know more about RAG, embeddings, or vector databases, make sure to review the links on the **Resources** page of the showcase application or in the [Read Me](#read-more) section.
+If you want to know more about RAG, embeddings, or vector databases, make sure to review the links on the **Resources** page of the showcase application or in the [Read More](#read-more) section.

 {{% /alert %}}